 The Philadelphia office serves Southeastern Pennsylvania, Southern New Jersey and Delaware.

 Alert Day is a “wake-up call,” asking the American public to take the Diabetes Risk Test to find out if they are at risk for developing type 2 diabetes.
+The Alert Day campaign runs through April 21, 2015.

 The Greater Philadelphia Tour de Cure is a ride, not a race, with routes designed for everyone from the occasional rider to the experienced cyclist.